 - Other ways to support healthy and successful commercial centers

-The community will have the opportunity to see data on parking supply and occupancy, and give feedback on their experiences and preferences during the public open houses.
-Drop in any time between 5:00 and 8:00 PM.
+In January, 2019 the community had the opportunity to see data on parking supply and occupancy, and give feedback on their experiences and preferences.
+Materials from those open house meetings can be viewed here:

 - Project Consultant: Ralph DeNisco, Stantec

 - Project Contact: Laura Wiener, Department of Community Development & Planning

 For more information, email Laura Wiener, Senior Transportation Planner or call at (617) 972-6417